Computer Science

 COMP 4432 Machine Learning (4 Credits)

-This course will give an overview of machine learning techniques, their strengths and weaknesses, and the problems they are designed to solve.
+This course will give an overview of traditional machine learning techniques, their strengths and weaknesses, and the problems they are designed to solve.
 This will include the broad differences between supervised/unsupervised and reinforcement learning as well as associated learning problems such as classification and regression.
-Techniques covered, at the discretion of the instructor, may include approaches such as linear and logistic regression, neural networks, support vector machines, kNN, decision trees, random forests, Naive Bayes, EM, k-Means, and PCA.
+Techniques covered, at the discretion of the instructor, may include approaches such as linear and logistic regression, support vector machines, kNN, decision trees, random forests, Naive Bayes, EM, k-Means, and PCA.
 After course completion, students will have a working knowledge of these approaches and experience applying them to learning problems.
-Enforced Prerequisites: COMP 4442 and COMP 4581.
+Enforced Prerequisites: COMP 4442 and COMP 3006.

 COMP 4433 Data Visualization (4 Credits)